zilahir/rzblog/content/blog/how-i-ride-2020/index.md

 If you haven't given a try it yet, I encourage you to do so.
 React is evolving, constantly, you need to stay on track, and pick up the pieces the React core team gives.
 It's just better, trust me.
 I have started to getting into the details of hooks, but then I decided not to.
 There are several great articles out there, that explains the pros and cos pretty well, so I am not gonna take away the feeling of _eureka_.

+### Types

+You know what I want to say here. `Typescript`, `propTypes`, these things was not invented by lonely and bored people on some corner of a dark room.
+It was created by a big community of people, who recognized the need for this in the `javascript` world.

+I have read opinions, claiming `Typescript` is not helping at all, it's just make the whole development process harder, and so on.
+Well for them the only thing I can say is that you probably wanted to use `Typescript` in a project where it wasn't supposed to.
+Becasue that can happen.
+In that case stick with javascript, and don't overkill it.
+But if you are working on a project, more complex, you will pretty soon find yourself in that kind of trouble that `Typescript` menat to help you with.

+Nt going to lie, in the beginning it was annoying.
+But this changed quickly.
+The more type definitions I was putting into the code, the more often I was noticing that it was saving me from wasting time on manually debugging stupid bugs in the console.

+If a project does not require `Typescript` becasue it's smaller, you still can use `propTypes` that helps you reduce debugging, will eanbell you implement new features in existng components, and fellow developers will understand your code better.
+Not to mention documentation, which I'll explain later, why crucial.
+(Hint: it _is_ crucial!)

 ### How to handle styling?

 This was a long term struggle for me, until I found the perfect combination for the time being.
-My answer is: `scss modules` + `styled-components` together.
+My answer is: [`scss modules`](https://create-react-app.dev/docs/adding-a-css-modules-stylesheet/) + [`styled-components`](https://github.com/styled-components/styled-components) together.

 You heard me well.
 Now, this might sounds a crazy combination, but serves me well.
 Let me show what I mean.